freeCodeCamp/freeCodeCamp/guide/english/certifications/index.md

 A great way to test one's Android skills and certify that by none other than Google.
 The link to the certification and its details are [here](https://developers.google.com/training/certification/).

+### Additional Information
+  To know about more certifications follow the link [here.](https://www.computerscience.org/degrees/certifications/)